 España for authentic Portuguese Spanish flavors!
 Sitting in their beautiful backyard courtyard under heat lamps is heavenly.
 Savor tapas of calamari and shrimp paired with house-made sangria, and the best patatas bravas I’ve tasted outside of Barcelona!
 Superb Paella, and fresh catch seafood served creatively.

-David’s is upscale, in Fernandina, with delicious seafood, prime beef, in a chic setting.
+David’s is in Fernandina, serving Chef inspired seafood, prime beef, in a lovely setting.
 The octopus starter and shrimp bisque were extraordinary.
-Happy Hour in the lovley lounge but you’ll have to ask the Bartender as they don’t promote or really know about it!
+Happy Hour in the lounge Sunday- Thursday, but you have to ask the Bartender as they don’t promote it!

 For Drinks

-PJD’s Wine & Beer Garden often rocks with live music and locals in a cool garden patio bar.
+PJD’s Wine & Beer Garden often rocks with live music and locals in a rustic garden patio bar setting under big oak trees.

 Palace Saloon on Centre Street is Florida’s oldest operating saloon, since 1903.
 Its loaded with character, artifacts and pirate swagger, in an old brick corner stone haberdashery.
 Palace also sells specialty wines by the bottle to go.